icon

 Tahitian Pearl Grading

-The A-AAAA Grading Scale converts easily from the A-D Grading Scale used on the pearl farms in French Polynesia, and evaluates the 7 major pearl attributes.
+The A-AAAA Grading Scale converts easily from the A-D Grading Scale used on the pearl farms in French Polynesia, and evaluates the 7 major pearl attributes as stated by GIA.
 These are:

 Tahitian Pearl Grading Scales A-AAAA and A-D Conversion Chart